Haga clic aquí para español (Traductor de Google)

 What happens when I break something?

-When you get your school or MVPS instrument, you will sign a contract stating that you are responsible for your instrument.
+When you register for class and indicate that you will be using a school or AYO instrument, you will sign a contract stating that you are responsible for your instrument.
 Please tell your instructor immediately if something breaks.
 You will need to pay for replacing or repairing the instrument or bow.
 We do many repairs in-house to keep costs down, but be aware that the standard replacement cost for a violin or viola is $200 and a cello is $600.
 If you break a string, you will need to purchase a replacement string.

 Please contact us about repairs for our instruments.
 We will do our best to get the most affordable repair done.
 If you rent an instrument from a music store, you must take it to that store for repair.